Koji-Makiyama/AdminUserPasswords-JAVA/README.md

 \
 If yours differs, that is ok, just navigate to the src directory of the unzipped file.\
 \
-For me, this was 'cd Downloads\AdminUserPasswords-JAVA-main\src' \
+For me, this was 'cd Downloads\AdminUserPasswords-JAVA-main\src'. \
 \
 Enter 'javac ./com.AdminProject/main/Main.java' (This will compile the .java files in the directory into .class files).\
 Enter 'java com.AdminProject.main.Main' (This will run the .class files that were compiled).\